 It is expected that the Manual will contribute to the progressive development of international law and foster international peace and security and the sustainability of outer space, which is in the interest of all States, and indeed a goal of all humanity.
 Adherence to, or even just the appreciation of the objectivity and preciseness of, the Manual will increase the transparency of State actions and help build confidence between States in the exploration and use of outer space, which has historically been shrouded in secrecy and strategic interests.
 A small reflection of such appreciation was apparent with the State-observance at each step of the MILAMOS rule-drafting and consensus-forming workshops.

 Efforts are continuously being made to secure sponsorship and support from various institutions around the world.

 The MILAMOS Project is currently the subject of several applications for government grants.
-Further support can be by way of financial contributions and/or in-kind contributions to help with the organisation of planned workshops and events at various venues in space-faring States.
+Further support can be provided by way of financial contributions and/or in-kind contributions to help with the organisation of planned workshops and events at various venues in space-faring States.
 It is hoped that the importance of the Project, and the implications that space security and sustainability will have on all States, will attract support and input from individuals, countries and organisations that are as representative of the world as possible.

 - Erin JC Arsenault Trust Fund at McGill University

-- the Government of Canada
+- Government of Canada, Canada

 - Social Sciences and Humanities Research Council of Canada